+Assess: the class teacher and SENDCO should clearly analyse a pupil's needs, identifying a child as needing support / further assessment.
+Parents are involved at this stage.

+Plan: Following assessment a Pupil SEND Passport, outlining strengths, challenges and in-class support / intervention is shared with parents and staff.

-- Assess: the class teacher and SENCO should clearly analyse a pupil's needs, identifying a child as needing support. - Plan: parents must be notified whenever it is decided that a pupil is to be provided with SEN support. - Do: the class or subject teacher should remain responsible for working with the child on a daily basis.
-Where the interventions involve group or one-to-one teaching away from the main teacher, he/she still retains responsibility for that pupil's learning.
+Do: The planned support / interventions are carried out.
+Note, class / subject teachers are responsible for working with the child.
+Where group or one-to-one interventions occur away from class, the teacher still retains responsibility for that pupil's learning.

-Review: the effectiveness of the support should be reviewed in line with the agreed date.
+Review: Support / interventions are reviewed in line with the agreed date.

-Pupils receive a differentiated curriculum and those who fail to make the expected progress are initially identified by class teachers but also by the SENCO and are placed on an Additional Needs Register.
-The school has a system by which any member of staff can raise concerns/issues with the class teacher, SENCO or Head about a child with a potential SEN or other barrier to learning.
+Pupils receive a differentiated curriculum and those who fail to make the expected progress are initially identified by class teachers but also by the SENDCO and are placed on an Additional Needs Register for further monitoring and assessment.
+The school has a system by which any member of staff can raise concerns / issues with the class teacher, SENDCO or Head about a child with a potential SEND or other barrier to learning.
+Following assessment, the child's status will change from monitoring to specifying which of the 4 categories of SEND they present with.